Nicki Minaj Defends Registered Sex Offender Boyfriend Amid Pregnancy And Engagement Rumors

-Nicki Minaj, 36, is unhappy with critics of her relationship to boyfriend Kenneth Petty, reports Hollywood Life.
+Nicki Minaj, 36, is unhappy with critics of her relationship with boyfriend Kenneth Petty, reports Hollywood Life.

-On a July 26 episode of her Apple Beats 1 show, Queen Radio, the Grammy nominee decided to defend her controversial boyfriend.
-She told skeptical fans her relationship does not need their validation and she does not care Kenneth, 40, is neither rich nor famous.
+On a July 26 episode of her Apple Music Beats 1 show, Queen Radio, the Grammy nominee decided to defend her controversial boyfriend.
+She told skeptical fans that her relationship does not need their validation and that she does not care if Kenneth, 40, is neither rich nor famous.

 “When a person is with [someone] that loved them before they had a dime in their pocket?
 How do you not understand that?
 How f***ing dare you talk about lowering standards,” she said.
 “It’s the truth, money cannot buy me happiness and good sex.”